feathersjs/docs/guides/chat/testing.md

 });
 ```

-Run `npm test` on more time, to verify that the tests for all our hooks, and the new service tests pass.
+Run `npm test` one more time, to verify that the tests for all our hooks, and the new service tests pass.

 ## Code coverage